-During the Reporting Year, the Group was not aware of any material non-compliance with health and safety-related laws and regulations, including but not limited to the Occupational Safety and Health Ordinance of Hong Kong, the Employee Compensation Ordinance of Hong Kong, the Fire Services Law of the PRC and the General Regulations on Health and Safety on industrial working environment of Macau that would have a significant impact on the Group.
-There were no work-related fatalities occurred in each of the past three years (including the Reporting Year), nor any lost working days due to work injury in the Reporting Year (FY2021: Nil).
+During the Reporting Year, the Group was not aware of any material non-compliance with health and safety-related laws and regulations, including but not limited to the Occupational Safety and Health Ordinance of Hong Kong, the Employee Compensation Ordinance of Hong Kong, the Fire Services Law of the PRC and the General Regulations on Health and Safety on industrial working environment of Macau, the Labour Standards Act of Taiwan, the Labor Standards Act of Japan, the Labor Standards Act of Korea, the Work Health and Safety Act of Australia, the Employment Act 1955 of Malaysia, the Employment Act of Singapore and all applicable laws and regulations in the Group's operation locations, that would have a significant impact on the Group.
+There were no work-related fatalities occurred in each of the past three years (including the Reporting Year).
+During the Reporting Year, there were 10 lost working days due to 1 workrelated injuries when an employee felt sudden lower back pain when moving 5-6 servers in the warehouse.
+The injured employee was taken to see doctor and the case was reported to the management promptly.
+10 days of sick leave were granted to the employee.
+To address this issue and prevent future occurrence, the Group has implemented different measures.
+The Group has arranged additional occupational health and safety trainings for logistics staff.
+Posters about correct position to move heavy stuff and small exercises after long period of seating in office area were displayed in office and warehouse area.
+The Group will continue striving to protect the health and safety of its employees.